Frequently Asked Questions

 Can I work in the United States after finishing my law degree at Duke?

 Students with F-1 or J-1 visas may stay up to one year in the United States after receiving their degree for optional practical training.
 Some graduates extended their stay with the support of their employers.

 Do Duke LLM students receive help in looking for a job?

-Staff members in the Career Center and the Office of International Studies are dedicated to advising LLM students.
+Staff members in the Career & Professional Development Center and the Office of International Studies are dedicated to advising LLM students.

 Can LLM students apply for judicial clerkships in the U.S.?

 In general students who are not U.S. citizens may not serve as federal law clerks.
 Citizenship requirements vary for state clerkships.
 LLM students interested in clerkship for a particular state court should inquire about their eligibility with the specific chambers.